Squamous Cell Carcinoma in Florida

 Prompt diagnosis and treatment of squamous cell carcinoma is essential to ensure the best possible outcome.
 When this cancer is confined to the skin’s uppermost layer (i.e. the epidermis) it is called a squamous cell carcinoma in situ.
 At this stage, the cancer does not have access to nerves or blood vessels, so it cannot metastasize and cure rates are excellent.

 The term squamous cell carcinoma is used when the tumor has invaded the second layer of skin (i.e. the epidermis).
-When a squamous cell carcinoma is promptly diagnosed and treated, complete cure rates are excellent and removal techniques will result in the best possible outcome.
+When our expert doctors in Florida treat squamous cell carcinoma is promptly diagnosed and treated, complete cure rates are excellent and removal techniques will result in the best possible outcome.
 In general, the rate of squamous cell carcinoma spread (or metastasis) ranges from 2 to 10 percent and is dependent on many variables.
 Even if it is carefully excised a squamous cell carcinoma may recur.
 So careful follow-up is essential.
 Furthermore, patients with a history of squamous cell-carcinoma are at increased risk for development of more skin cancers.

 How Can I Protect Myself From Skin Cancer?